She’s Fallen Down Dead, 2009

-Handmade Box/Eyes/Accordion Book: Mixed Media & Digital Printing, black silk book cloth, Stardream Bronze paper, green polyester fabric, digitally printed labels on Canson Effects silver card stock, digitally printed inside sheet printed on Neenah Cream Royal Fiber 70lb text, Sculpey modeling clay, acrylic paint, and acrylic varnish, Box Size: 3.75 x 3.5 s x 3 inches, Accordion Book Size: 2.25 x 2.25 x .25 inches, edition of 3. $400
+Handmade Box/Eyes/Accordion Book: Mixed Media & Digital Printing, silk book cloth, Stardream Bronze paper, fabric, digitally printed, Neenah paper, Sculpey modeling clay, acrylic paint, and acrylic varnish, Box Size: 3.75 x 3.5 x 3 inches, Accordion Book Size: 2.25 x 2.25 inches, edition of 3. $400

-Handmade Book/Box: Digital Printing & Mixed Media, Davey’s binder’s board, black silk book cloth, blue and silver speckled paper, gold hand painted rice paper, acrylic paint, Sculpey modeling clay, PVC glue, hemp cord, digitally printed labels and cards on Neenah Desert Storm 80lb. card stock 3.875 x 2.375 x 1.625 inches, Edition of 2. $350.00
+Handmade Book/Box: Digital Printing & Mixed Media, silk book cloth, blue and silver speckled paper, gold hand painted rice paper, acrylic paint, Sculpey modeling clay, digitally printed, 3.9 x 2.4 x 1.75 inches, Edition of 2. $350

 Dr. Woffenbacher’s Realistic Replacement Eyes is a fictitious sample case of prosthetic eyes.
 The box of eyes was designed to simulate a Victorian artifact retrieved from the days of traveling medicine shows and quackery.
 Upon the lid is a tromp l’oeil illustration with a false perspective meant to trick the eye.
 The illustration points a floating eye hinting of the box’s contents.
 Inside the box are four different colored fake glass eyes to choose from.
 There is also a miniature accordion book of instructions for the insertion and removal of a prosthetic eye.
 Imagery of disembodied eyes conjures up feelings of horror and dread.
 Although the box is meant as a satirical medical artifact, it is also meant to play upon a macabre sensibility or the creep factor.
 Dr. Woffenbacher’s Realistic Replacement Eyes is also about emptiness; the emptiness that comes from losing of a part of oneself, whether physical or emotional.
 The replacement eyes can fill the gap of an empty eye socket and give the person the appearance of being whole.
 However the eye will never see and that part of the person will always be lost.